HITECHCRIME/HC_SG152_Training/README.md

 Reversed the costs at the speed of flow

+With gold come knots tied on tight klout calls
+For blood, sacrifice darkness to the rap gods
+My tribe uses doubt and fear to conquer flaws

 Fear in the eyes of the public
 When I drop the bombs

+With gold come knots tied on tight klout calls
+For blood, sacrifice darkness to the rap gods
+My tribe uses doubt and fear to conquer flaws

 Landlines filled with blots
 I slide off,  what everybody does, anybody knows that I tend to search for costs usually chunks of soul

+With gold come knots tied on tight klout calls
+For blood, sacrifice darkness to the rap gods
+My tribe uses doubt and fear to conquer flaws

 *electric explosion - overloaded street generator with sparks hiting the pavement ;p not sure just yet, everything can be changed to fit a mutual vision*